Why Europe Will NEVER Return Africa's Vibranium

 It is safe to assume that Killmonger and Klaue hit up many more museums that month.
 In the context of Killmonger's story, that director and the rest of her staff, along with those other museum representatives at the other museums, represent the face of former colonial powers around the world today.
 These would be former empires which dominated people all across the planet throughout A.D. history.

-What many of us who watched this scene might have missed is that the artifact here in the form of an axe-head was more than a mere antique collectible object.
+But what many of us who watched this scene might have missed is that the axe-head artifact in that museum (as seen here) was more than a mere antique collectible object.
 It was more than even some ancient treasure.
 It was a resource.

 Not only was it an ancient resource, but a resource that was still somehow useful in the modern world.
 Before Klaue broke the handle, it was a resource.
 It was still a resource even before that as it sat encased in a glass box inside a building with guards stationed around it every minute the museum was open and people came to see the historical value that was kept inside.